| | | | |

 How to Make Green Beans with Caramelized Shallots

-Heat the olive oil in a sauté pan over medium-low heat.
+Heat the olive oil in a large skillet over medium-low heat.
 Add the sliced shallots and cook, stirring often, for 15-20 minutes, or until tender and golden brown.
-Side Note: If the shallots start getting dry add a little water or more olive oil to the pan to keep them moist and to stop them from burning.
+Side Note: If the shallots start to get dry, add a little water to the skillet to keep them moist and prevent them from burning.

 Green Beans with Caramelized Shallots